 - Delivery fee per distribution for off-farm pickup sites: Miami-Dade $3; Broward County $5; Florida Keys $7

-- We also offer add-on share options such as: Eggs, honey, fresh pollen, Florida-grown rice, local farmstead goat cheese, Mediterranean food, Florida Keys Sea Salt & gomasio, Goat milk soap, Rochelois jams and dressings, and raw goat milk (Per Florida law: labeled for pet use only, not for human consumption).
+- We also offer add-on share options such as: Eggs, honey, fresh pollen, local farmstead goat cheese, Mediterranean food, Florida Keys Sea Salt & gomasio, and Goat milk soap.
 Prices vary with options chosen.
 Full details are provided during the enrollment process.

 *All share prices include a $65 non-refundable administrative fee (plus $15 for each share add-on option)

 **SNAP/EBT (food stamp) customers commit for the full season, but must pay in person with their EBT card 1 or 2 weeks in advance of the next pickup.
 Therefore, you must pick up your share at the farm or at our market booth, where we can physically run your card.

 Sign up NOW for our winter CSA program!

 Picking Up Your Share

 Pick up in Miami-Dade and Broward locations on Saturday- the time depends on the pickup site location.
 Florida Keys shares are delivered Friday afternoon.

 When you sign up, you can choose to pick up your share at the farm or at a designated pickup site.
 Our farm is located approximately 3 miles north of Homestead, in the heart of the Redland area near the Fruit & Spice Park.
 We also have pickup sites in Palmetto Bay, South Miami, Coconut Grove, El Portal, Miami Gardens, South Broward (east and west), Pompano Beach, and locations in the Upper Keys.
 Choose the location most convenient for you when you sign up.